1. At UNC Charlotte, we have access to top academic programs, robust student life opportunities and a beautiful campus setting. So, what's missing?

 3. How will it be funded?

-ANSWER: The University Recreation Center will be funded by student fees, but with no increase to student debt fees for new construction.
+ANSWER: The Health and Wellness Center will be funded by student fees, but with no increase to student debt fees for new construction.

 The timing could not be better for a new campus recreation center at UNC Charlotte.
 Students typically pay fees for facility construction and operating costs.
-However, due to the retirement of the Barnhardt Student Activity Center debt fee and the pending reduction of the Student Union debt fee, there is no need to raise students fees to cover the cost of construction of the University Recreation Center.
+However, due to the retirement of the Barnhardt Student Activity Center debt fee and the pending reduction of the Student Union debt fee, there is no need to raise students fees to cover the cost of construction of the Health and Wellness Center.

 Campuses across the country have invested in dedicated recreational facilities, knowing that the benefits to students in terms of physical health, stress management and emotional well-being are critical to their successful academic performance and college life experience.